holderbp/lecture_notes/phy231-234/17_inductance_RL_RLC.md

 ```math
 \Delta V_L = \mathcal{E}_{\text{ind}} = L \frac{dI}{dt}
 ```
 where $I$ is the current passing through it.
-But what is the sign? $\Delta V \geq 0$?
+But what is the sign? $\Delta V \lessgtr 0$?
 The answer comes from Lenz's Law: if a current is increasing, then the induced EMF will point opposite to it (drive current in the opposite direction); $\Delta V$, if the current is decreasing, the induced current will point in the same direction.
 We can indicate the direction of potential difference using the EMF symbol:

 ![Diagrams showing the induced current in the inductor depending on the direction of current flow and whether it is increasing or decreasing.](images/17_inductor-w-current-increasing-decreasing.png)